Eleos: The Goddess of Mercy and Compassion

 Eleos was sometimes considered the daughter of Erebus (Darkness) and Nyx (Night), placing her among the primordial deities of the Greek pantheon.
 However, other traditions suggest she was a later abstraction, emerging from the cultural values of Athenian society.

 Her legacy endured beyond ancient Greece, influencing later concepts of mercy in Roman and Christian traditions.
-The Romans worshipped her counterpart, Clementia, while early Christian theologians drew parallels between Eleos and divine compassion.
+The Romans worshiped her counterpart, Clementia, while early Christian theologians drew parallels between Eleos and divine compassion.

 Though not as celebrated as the Olympians, Eleos remains a poignant reminder of the ancient Greeks' reverence for humanity and forgiveness—a virtue as timeless as mythology itself.